 The TSL workshops series is a non-profit arm/venture of the specialist laboratories limited (www.specialistsng.com) - a pioneer in private delivery of specialist medical laboratory services in Nigeria.
 The TSL workshops in diagnostic histopathology is a unique contribution to postgraduate medical education/continuing professional development of Nigerian histopathologists that is designed to alleviate some of the difficulties these professionals have in accessing quality training courses.
 Top quality courses that would be of practical use are few and far between in Nigeria.
 Sometimes histopathologists (including residents) travel at great expense to attend courses in Europe or USA only to discover that because these courses are designed for practitioners in the western world, they are left floundering when course presenters assume that all participants have the level of knowledge and practice that is prevalent in the developed world.
 The TSL workshops aim to deliver the same quality of training, but tailor-made to suit Nigerian histopathologists at the level of local medical practice, but with an eye to progressively raising this level.
 The courses are delivered close to home in a low-key manner, eliminating the stress and hype that gets in the way of skill/knowlege acquisition at major conferences.
 Furthermore the course facilitators have a long term relationship with each host department to ensure that learning points will eventually be translated into real life practice as we continue on the journey of raising the quality of services available to the average Nigerian toward that which commonly obtains in the western world.
 It is hoped that because histopathology (along with radiology/clinical imaging) is one of the disciplines that underpins modern medical practice, this effort will in some small but significant way have an impact on medicine in Nigeria.
 The venture is not profit oriented and at present is heavily subsidised by private/non-commercial sponsorship with the expectation that it will soon become self-sustaining.

-The final analysis for the current EQA (circulation 006) complete with the diagnoses is now available for download by clicking here.
+The final analysis for the previous EQA (circulation 006) complete with the diagnoses is still available for download by clicking here.

-The November 2014 TSL workshops is scheduled to hold in three centres across the country (Lagos, Kano and Benin) in Late November 2014.
-Exact dates should be confirmed by early September.
+The November 2014 TSL workshops is scheduled to hold in three centres across the country as follows:

 Feedback and Comments